 Sign up for your free Office 365 subscription.

-Your Camosun ID card is your college ID, library card, and BC Transit bus pass (U-Pass), if eligible.
-Request your Student ID Card by filling out the form and picking up your card at your chosen library on the next business day.
-You can request your student ID 14 days before the first day of class.
+Your Camosun ID card is your college ID and library card and gives you access to facilities and student discounts.
+Request your Camosun ID Card by filling out the form and picking up your card at your chosen library on the next business day.
+You can request it 10 days before the first day of class.

 Attend orientations sessions